-It doesn’t matter if you have chicken-wing arms or the power-to-weight ratio of a sponge, not only can you choose an alternative exercise such as sit-ups or squats, if you join a team like Aurion’s, you can share the Challenge’s 3,318 push-ups between everyone over the 25 days.
+It doesn’t matter if you have chicken-wing arms or the power-to-weight ratio of a sponge, not only can you choose an alternatives exercise such as sit-ups or squats, if you join a team like Aurion’s, you can share the Challenge’s 3,318 push-ups between everyone over the 25 days.

 How to get involved:

-- Resister yourself or a team
+- Resister yourself or a team.

-- Download the app as an easy way to track and share your progress
+- Download the app as an easy way to track and share your progress.

 - Invite friends and colleagues to support your Challenge

 Help Aurion raise much needed funds for Lifeline: if you can, please consider making a donation through our Aurion Cares Push up Challenge page.

 How many push ups can you do in an hour?
 The Guinness World Record for most push ups in one hour by a guy (2919!) was made in 2020 by Gold Coast-based accountant Jarrad Young, who was featured in CPA Australia’s In The Black magazine, Jarrad Young CPA: Pushing the limit.

 Jarred Young during his successful Guinness World Record attempt in September 2020